28 SEPTEMBER, 2011

 By: Maria Popova

-What Peeping Toms have to do with failure and the expectations of genius.
+What evil stepmothers and conniving wolves have to do with understanding the future of reading.

 Donating = Loving